nickzylstra/BoilerPlate-Express-Postgres-Docker-React/README.md

 ### Route descriptions:
 - Examples API calls here: [endpoints](./test-utils/APItests.http)
 - The linked descriptions are manual tests most efficiently run in VS Code using the 'REST Client' extension.
-They could also be ported to CURL using the examples as starting points.
+They could also be ported to other testing programs using the examples as starting points.

 ### To run automated tests: